Liam Trotter: Orange County SC

 On 19 February 2019, Wimbledon and Trotter mutually agreed to terminate his contract so he could sign for USL Championship side Orange County SC.

 Trotter made his Orange County SC debut, coming on as a substitute in the 53rd minute, and set up an equaliser to help the side draw 2–2 against New Mexico United on 24 March 2019.
 After the match, website Orange and Black Soccer Cast praised his performance, saying that: "Trotter's presence was a positive for the team, and his assist in the equalizing goal was first class."
 Two weeks later on 7 April 2019, he set up the first goal of the game, in a 2–0 win over Colorado Springs Switchbacks.
 Trotter became a first team regular for the side, playing in the midfield position.
 At some point, he played in the centre–back position when needed.
 However, he suffered a knee injury in July that saw him sidelined for the rest of the 2019 season.
 Trotter went on to make sixteen appearances in his first season at Orange County SC.

 Bromley

 On 2 September 2020, Trotter returned to England to join National League side Bromley.
-On 10 October, Trotter made his debut for the club when he came off of the bench in the 27' minute of a late 2–1 defeat to Torquay United.
+On 10 October, Trotter made his debut for the club when he came off of the bench in the 27th minute of a late 2–1 defeat to Torquay United.
 On 1 December 2020, Trotter scored his first goal for the club, scoring the third in a 4–1 demolition of King's Lynn Town.
 On 22 May 2022, Trotter made his final appearance for Bromley, coming on as a substitute in Bromley's 1–0 win against Wrexham in the 2022 FA Trophy Final.

 Chelmsford City

 On 3 June 2022, Trotter signed for National League South club Chelmsford City.
+Following the culmination of the 2022–23 season, during which he helped Chelmsford to the FA Cup first round and a fifth placed finish, as well as winning Chelmsford's player of the season award, Trotter retired from football.